githablocal/Cloak/README.md

 the CDN server, this domain name will be used in the `Host` header of the HTTP request to ask the CDN server to establish a WebSocket connection with this host.

-`CDNRequestUrlPath` is the url path used to build websocket request sent under `CDN` mode, and also only has effect when `Transport` is set to `CDN`.
+`CDNWsUrlPath` is the url path used to build websocket request sent under `CDN` mode, and also only has effect when `Transport` is set to `CDN`.
 If unset, it will default to "/".
 This option is used to build the first line of the HTTP request after a TLS session is extablished.
 It's mainly for a Cloak server behind a reverse proxy, while only requests under specific url path are forwarded.